A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Paths, Cycles, and Beyond

 To solve \fairCD on cycles, we iterate over all vertices of the cycle as the starting point of the first district and split the cycle at this point to convert it into a path.
 Subsequently, we employ the algorithm from above, which results in a running time of $\mathcal{O}(k\cdot n^3)$: \begin{corollary} \fairCD on cycles is solvable in $\mathcal{O}(k\cdot n^3)$ time. \end{corollary}

 Next, we proceed to stars, for which we derive a precise characterization of yes-instances.
-In fact, we consider a more general problem, in which some set $X$ of leaves must belong to the same district as the center district.
+In fact, using a relatively involved analysis, we consider a more general problem, in which some set $X$ of leaves must belong to the same district as the center vertex, i.e., the vertex which is adjacent to all other vertices from the star.
 This proves useful in speeding up the algorithms to be presented in \Cref{th:cater,pr:v2}.

-\begin{proposition} Let $(G=(X\cup Y,E),C,\col,k,\ell)$ be an \fairCD instance where $G$ is a star with center vertex $v\in X$.
-Then, one can decide in linear time whether there exists a partition of $X\cup Y$ into $k$~connected $\ell$-fair districts such that all vertices from $X$ are part of the same district. \end{proposition} \begin{proof} In the following, we call a partition of the vertices in $X\cup Y$ into $k$~connected districts a solution if each district is $\ell$-fair and all vertices from $X$ are part of the same district to which we refer as the center district.
+\begin{proposition} Let $(G=(X\cup Y,E),C,\col,k,\ell,\smin,\smax)$ be an \fairCD instance where $G$ is a star with center vertex $v\in X$.
+Then, one can decide in linear time whether there is a partition of $X\cup Y$ into $k$~connected $\ell$-fair districts respecting $\smin$ and $\smax$ such that all vertices from $X$ are part of the same district. \end{proposition} \begin{proof} In the following, we call a partition of the vertices in $X\cup Y$ into $k$~connected districts a solution if each district is $\ell$-fair, respects the size constraints, and all vertices from $X$ are part of the same district to which we refer as the center district.
 Note that each solution consists of the center district and several districts consisting of a single vertex from~$Y$.
+Hence, we may assume that $\smin = 1$.
+(For $\smin \ge 2$, we can immediately conclude that there is no solution unless $k = 1$, $X \cup Y$ is $\ell$-fair, and $ \vert X\cup Y \vert \in [\smin,\smax]$.)
+We may also assume that $ \vert X \vert \le \smax$.
 We now describe a linear-time algorithm that decides whether a given \fairCD instance admits a solution.